Construction Cost Estimation: Key Ideas, Types, and Practical Aspects

 Equipment

-The equipment section should include any cost associated with owning or leasing construction equipment, as well as costs of transporting and securing the equipment.
+The equipment section should include any costs associated with owning or leasing construction equipment, as well as costs of transporting and securing the equipment.

 Leasing equipment is usually a good choice when the construction site is far away from the company’s location, and transportation costs will outweigh the rental costs.
 It’s also a good choice if the project requires specialized equipment, which will not be used often for other projects of the contractor.
 In this case, as compared to buying it, renting will be much more cost-efficient.